DTJF/cmakefbc/_Usage.md

 set to manage your project.
 Unfortunately these macros do not come with CMake at the moment (effective 2015, Jan.).

-This means you have to include the macros to your source code.
+This means you have to include the macros to your project.
 Therefor just copy the folder *cmake* to the root directory of your project and add the following line at the beginning of your root CMakeLists.txt file (right under `CMAKE_MINIMUM_REQUIRED(...)`)